eprintsug/PubList/README.md

            Type of publication.

        <coins>COinS</coins>
-           ContextObjects in Spans, used by search engines.
+           ContextObjects in Span, used by search engines.

 ## Example

-To get a XML straem with all publications from 2008 to 2012 of a person named "Bisaz" (author, creator, ...) use http://server/cgi/publist?name=Bisaz&op=AND&PY=2008-2012
+To get an XML stream with all publications from 2008 to 2012 of a person named "Bisaz" (author, creator, ...) use http://server/cgi/publist?name=Bisaz&op=AND&PY=2008-2012

 ## Install

-- put publist into your cgi directory
+- put publist into your {eprints_root}/cgi directory
 - put PubList.pm into your export plugin directory
-- put publist.xsd into your html-tree (every language if more than one)
+- put publist.xsd into your {eprints_root}/archives/{archive}/html/{language}/ tree (for each language)
-- change all "yourdomain" strings in scripts and configs to your belongs
+- change all "yourdomain" strings in scripts and configs to your belongings